DzonnyDZ/InterviewTestProject.TranslationManagement/readme.md

 Clone/fork to your repo and deliver as a link to your repo or share the `git-archive`.
 Commit to master, follow usual git culture.
 Please include a note regarding how to run.

+# How to run
+- In Visual Studio
+  - Make sure that startup project is `src/TranslationManagement.Api`
+  - Profile can be either `IIS Express` or `TranslationManagement.Api` (preferred)
+  - Run the solution
+    - It should automatically open browser with Swagger UI
+    - If not navigate to http://localhost:5000/swagger/index.html (or us IIS express systray icon if you ran IIS Express profile)

+# Note on deliverables
+- Additional features implemented (together)
+  - When setting status of job to `InProgress` the translator will be associated with the job
+    - Here is also the business rule validation
+  - New endpoint implemented to associate translators with jobs
+    - Here is also the business rule validation
+  - No endpoint implemented to retrieve translators associated with jobs, it can bee seen in job object retrieved by the job list endpoint.
+- Notable thing which is **not** done:
+  - Exception handling - due to this any exception thrown inside of the application causes the request to finish with 500
+    - This is usually done by some __Exception Handling Middleware_ which can intercept the exceptions and translate them to proper 4xx response (if the exceptions are understood) and leave 500 only for those which are not understood (or which logically deserve 500)
+    - I was often communicating this via `Exception.Data` property
+  - Frontend, as it is not my expertise.